The Gift and Vision That Amazed the World

 He explained, “It was natural for me to think of education and of orphans and boys whose mothers had hard times and wanted them to have the chance other boys had… I wanted to get away from the idea of institutions and charity and compulsion, and to give as many boys as possible real homes, real comforts, education, and training, so they would be useful and happy citizens.”

-Today, Milton Hershey School has more than 10,000 graduates.
+Today, Milton Hershey School has nearly 11,000 graduates.
 Milton Hershey’s gift, which he made in 1918, has certainly lived on to provide life-changing opportunities to children and families.